-Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 2 years, who-
+Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding two years, who

-- votes or applies to vote more than once at the same election or poll; or - without authority removes, deletes, or otherwise interferes with any voting document, or other record of a vote that has been cast.
+- a. votes or applies to vote more than once at the same election or poll; or - b. without authority removes, deletes, or otherwise interferes with any voting document, or other record of a vote that has been cast.